dchampion/crypto/doc/NumberTheory.md

 ## _Theorem_

-A statement that has been proven to be true.
+A statement of fact that has been proven to be true.

 ## _Lemma_